Combined oral contraceptive pill: Effectiveness

 In any of these instances, a backup contraceptive method should be used until hormone active pills have been consistently taken for 7 consecutive days or drug-drug interactions or underlying illnesses have been discontinued or resolved.
-According to CDC guidelines, a pill is considered "late" if a user takes the pill after the user's normal medication time, but no longer than 24 hours after this normal time.
-If 24 hours or more have passed since the time the user was supposed to take the pill, then the pill is considered "missed."
+According to the US Centers for Disease Control and Prevention (CDC) guidelines, a pill is considered "late" if a user takes the pill after the user's normal medication time, but no longer than 24 hours after this normal time.
+If 24 hours or more have passed since the time the user was supposed to take the pill, then the pill is considered "missed".
 CDC guidelines discuss potential next steps for users who missed their pill or took it late.

 Role of placebo pills

 The role of the placebo pills is two-fold: to allow the user to continue the routine of taking a pill every day and to simulate the average menstrual cycle.
 By continuing to take a pill every day, users remain in the daily habit even during the week without hormones.
 Failure to take pills during the placebo week does not impact the effectiveness of the pill, provided that daily ingestion of active pills is resumed at the end of the week.

 The placebo, or hormone-free, week in the 28-day pill package simulates an average menstrual cycle, though the hormonal events during a pill cycle are significantly different from those of a normal ovulatory menstrual cycle.
 Because the pill suppresses ovulation (to be discussed more in the Mechanism of action section), birth control users do not have true menstrual periods.
 Instead, it is the lack of hormones for a week that causes a withdrawal bleed.
 The withdrawal bleeding that occurs during the break from active pills has been thought to be reassuring, a physical confirmation of not being pregnant.
 The withdrawal bleeding is also predictable.
 Unexpected breakthrough bleeding can be a possible side effect of longer term active regimens.

 Since it is not uncommon for menstruating women to become anemic, some placebo pills may contain an iron supplement.
 This replenishes iron stores that may become depleted during menstruation.
-As well, birth control pills, such as COCPs, are sometimes fortified with folic acid as it is recommended to take folic acid supplementation in the months prior to pregnancy to decrease the likelihood of neural tube defect in infants.
+As well, birth control pills, such as combined oral contraceptive pills, are sometimes fortified with folic acid as it is recommended to take folic acid supplementation in the months prior to pregnancy to decrease the likelihood of neural tube defect in infants.